B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 Activity 3: Resolving Rate and Ratio Situations

-Present contexts similar to these in order to explore ratio and rate situations and have them resolve them.
+Present contexts similar to these in order to explore ratio and rate situations and have students resolve them.

 • Luca reads 34 pages in 2 hours.
 At this rate, how many pages will he have read in 5 hours?
 If there are 100 pages in his book, what percentage of the book will he have read?